In New Zealand, about 160 women develop cervical cancer each year – and about 50 die from it.

 - With cervical screening about one out of 570 will develop cervical cancer and one out of 1280 will die from it.

 Regular three-yearly cervical smear tests are recommended for all women aged 20 to 70 who have ever been sexually active.
-Visit the National Screening Unit website for more information.
+Visit the Time to Screen website for more information.

 Risk factors for cervical cancer